-- Property must have been vacant for 2 years, be having a negative impact, and it is useful to show community support for the EDMO. - The council may be unable to recover the cost of the initial works from the rental income, if the home is in very poor condition or rent is unpaid. - The owner or mortgage lender can appeal against the application for an EDMO - Arrangements for the management of the property need to be made, through the Council's housing directorate, housing company, Community Land Trust or procurement of a private firm. - A budget is needed for the initial capital works. - There are a number of exemptions in the Act which make properties unsuitable for EDMO, including the home being for sale, awaiting or recently granted probate, or the owner being cared for elsewhere.
+- Property must have been vacant for 2 years, be having a negative impact, and it is useful to show community support for the EDMO. - The council may be unable to recover the cost of the initial works from the rental income, if the home is in very poor condition or rent is unpaid. - The owner or mortgage lender can appeal against the application for an EDMO - Arrangements for the management of the property need to be made, through the Council's housing directorate or housing company or procurement of a private firm. - A budget is needed for the initial capital works. - There are a number of exemptions in the Act which make properties unsuitable for EDMO, including the home being for sale, awaiting or recently granted probate, or the owner being cared for elsewhere. - An exit strategy for the tenancy is needed to plan move-on accommodation if a tenant allocated by the council is to be displaced.